CosmodiumCS/.github/profile/README.md

 [SpiritualGoose](https://github.com/SpiritualGoose): **Directory of Education** A well educated man who manages the development of educational content and course material.

+## Resources
+Please see the [resources](https://github.com/CosmodiumCS/resources) repository to see a list of tools.

 ## Support
 You can join the [offical discord server](https://discord.gg/dNGcQh9ebY) for support.